maxlaverse/terraform-provider-bitwarden/README.md

 See the [examples](./examples/) directory for a full example.

+## Security considerations

+The Terraform Bitwarden provider entirely relies on the [Bitwarden CLI] to interact with Vaults.
+When you ask Terraform to *plan* or *apply* changes, the provider downloads the encrypted Vault locally as if you would use the Bitwarden CLI directly.
+Currently, the Terraform SDK doesn't offer a way to remove the encrypted Vault once changes have been applied.
+The issue [hashicorp/terraform-plugin-sdk#63] tracks discussions for adding such a feature.

+If you want find out more about this file, you can read [Terraform's documentation on Data Storage].
+Please note that the location of this file is `~/.bitwarden` by default when using the Terraform Bitwarden provider, in order to not interfer with your local Vaults.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).